ryanatkn/orc/README.md

 - configure [`orc.config.ts`](/orc.config.ts)
-- Orc calls the GitHub API using the environment variable `GITHUB_TOKEN_SECRET` for authorization, which is a [GitHub token](https://github.com/settings/tokens) in either `process.env`, a project-local `.env`, or the parent directory at `../.env` (currently optional because it's only used to read public repos, but it's recommended)
+- Orc calls the GitHub API using the environment variable `GITHUB_TOKEN_SECRET` for authorization, which is a [GitHub token](https://github.com/settings/tokens) (with "public access" for public repos, no options selected) in either `process.env`, a project-local `.env`, or the parent directory at `../.env` (currently optional to read public repos, but it's recommended regardless, and you'll need to select options to support private repos)

 Getting started as a dev?
 Start with [Gro](https://github.com/grogarden/gro) and the [Fuz template](https://github.com/fuz-dev/fuz_template)